Office: Lay Hall, Room 212

 Phone: (417) 873-7264

-Dr. Roy has published several papers in refereed journals, made numerous presentations at meetings of different international and national organizations.
-She has actively involved many undergraduate and graduate students in research activities.
-Some of the students made presentations in scientific meetings along with her.
+Dr. Roy has published several papers in referenced journals and made several presentations at meetings of different international and national organizations.
+She has actively involved several undergraduate and graduate students in research activities.
+Some of the students have made presentations in scientific meetings with her.

 B.S., Zoology, Presidency College, Calcutta University, India, 1965